 So what’s the problem with gluten?
 For whom?
 A wee bit of science

-The longer answer: Gluten is formed when two proteins found in wheat, barley, and rye (gliadin and glutenin)–are mixed with water.
+The longer answer: It is formed when two proteins found in wheat, barley, and rye (gliadin and glutenin)–are mixed with water.
 It’s gliadin that causes the immune reaction in celiac disease.
 Plant scientists call these “storage proteins” because they serve as the protein source for the emerging seedling (remember that these foods are seeds).

 Even if you understand what gluten is, and the fact that it’s found in wheat, barley and rye, you may not know all the varieties of wheat that don’t contain the word “wheat” in their name.
 Here is a longer list of grains that are genetically related to wheat and contain gluten.
-Remember, many foods contain hidden gluten sources based on these grains:
+Remember, many foods contain hidden sources based on these grains:

 Wheat (all-purpose flour, bread flour, whole wheat flour, wheat bran, wheat germ, graham flour, pastry flour)